 Lincoln: I haven’t examined the process quality of the Rasmussen poll, but it wouldn’t surprise me if it’s accurate.
 Many persons are suspicious of Mormons, mostly because they don’t know much about us.
 I think if you polled only persons that personally know Mormons, you’d get more positive results, as you would with persons that personally know Muslims and atheists.
 The LDS Church is doing a number of things to help others better understand and trust us: member profiles published at mormon.org give others insight into our personalities and interests beyond religion; media information published at newsroom.lds.org addresses common misunderstandings and clarifies official positions.
 At an individual level, most Mormons welcome the opportunity to talk about our religion, as I’ve enjoyed doing with you.
 Sincere questions won’t offend most of us, so ask!
 I wager you’ll end up agreeing that Mormons should be as electable as any other commonly respected ideological group.

-[Thanks for reading!
-You might also like "Mitt Romney and Barack Obama on Reconciling Faith".]
+If you like these thoughts, you might also like “Mitt Romney and Barack Obama on Reconciling Faith.”